wernerd/Skein3Fish/README.md

 types were necessary (Java does not support unsigned data types).
 Also Java misses `ref` parameters in function calls.

-Because I'm familiar with the BouncyCastle crypto library I decided to design the Java interface along the lines of BouncyCastle's lightweight crypto API.
+Because I'm familiar with the Bouncy Castle crypto library I decided to design the Java interface along the lines of BouncyCastle's lightweight crypto API.

 ### The Threefish cipher implementation